Toothpaste is helpful, but not the only way to keep your mouth clean and your breath fresh.

 In such situations, knowing how to brush without toothpaste can be a lifesaver.

-This method is particularly useful during camping trips or emergencies when you might not have access to your usual dental products.
+This method is beneficial during camping trips or emergencies when you might not have access to your usual dental products.

 By using just water and your toothbrush, you can still remove food particles and plaque from your teeth.